Joey Badass: 2010-14: Beginnings and breakthrough

-2014–2015: B4.DA.$$
+2014–2016: B4.DA.$$ and feud with Troy Ave

-In August 2014, Joey Badass appeared in a quasi-autobiographical short film entitled No Regrets, directed by Rik Cordero, in which he portrays himself.
+In August 2014, Scott appeared in a quasi-autobiographical short film entitled No Regrets, directed by Rik Cordero, in which he portrays himself.
 In an interview on Shade 45 Radio in March 2016, he explained that "it's been my dream to act since I was in like eighth grade.
 I always wanted to be an actor.
 And I feel like the music just made it a little bit easier for me to chase that dream."

-On August 4, 2014, he released the first single from his upcoming debut studio album titled "Big Dusty" with the music video coming out 8 days later.
+On August 4, 2014, Scott released the first single from his upcoming debut studio album titled "Big Dusty" with the music video coming out 8 days later.
 On September 30, he premiered the second single from the album titled "Christ Conscious" on MTV Jams.
 The third single from the album entitled "No. 99" was released on December 9.
 On December 23, the fourth single, "Curry Chicken" was released.
 On January 13 appearing on The Tonight Show Starring Jimmy Fallon, he performed the song "Like Me" live with BJ the Chicago Kid, The Roots and Statik Selektah.
 On January 20, 2015, his 20th birthday, the album entitled B4.DA.$$ was released to critical acclaim.

-On September 3, 2015, Joey Badass released a collaborative single with Korean hip-hop group Epik High's Tablo and producer Code Kunst called "Hood".
+On September 3, 2015, Scott released a collaborative single with Korean hip-hop group Epik High's Tablo and producer Code Kunst called "Hood".
 On October 6, 2015, he collaborated with British indie rock band Glass Animals, releasing a single titled "Lose Control".